Infinitode/.github/profile/README.md

 > Upcoming changes are planned changes.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated [`Kode Magazine`](https://kode-magazine.netlify.app/) with new articles and included new news.
 - Updated `Python Projects` and merged changes from [#15](https://github.com/Infinitode/Python-Projects/pull/15/).
 - Updated all repositories to have sponsor links and Ko-Fi links.
 - Closed issue #12 in `Python Projects`.
 Reviewed and closed a pull request relating to the issue.